 - Build in capability and capacity for online delivery within an existing traditional instruction environment.

-- Business continuity and/or disaster recovery plans
+- Enable business continuity and/or disaster recovery plans

 - Respond to changing needs of students and key stakeholder groups